A Leader Is One Who Knows the Way, Goes the Way, and Shows the Way

 Each year, not more than a total of 25 men and women are selected to participate in Leadership Washington classes.
 The intimate class size allows for an optimal learning experience and develops lasting friendships and businesses associations.

-Unfortunately no. Your nominating letter is a great first step, and one that you should be proud to receive.
+Unfortunately, no. Your nominating letter is a great first step and one that you should be proud to receive.
 The next step is filling out and sending in the application.
 Only when this is accomplished will a candidate be considered for the next class.

 In August of each year, class members are notified of their acceptance into the program and asked to make a commitment to participate.